SUE GROSSMAN; STILL RIVER GREENWAY:

 -BIKE IT OR HIKE IT-

 Difficulty: Easy.
 Paved trail.

 From Route 8 take exit 46 to Pinewoods Rd and head west to Winsted Rd/Torrington Rd.

-For the Larson Drive parking lot in Winchester; Turn right on Torrington Rd and travel about 0.7 miles to the parking lot on your right by the greenway sign.
+For the Larson Drive parking lot in Winsted [Northern End]; Turn right on Torrington Rd and travel about 0.7 miles to the parking lot on your right by the greenway sign.

-For the Harris Drive parking lot in Torrington; Turn left on Winsted Rd and travel 2.2 miles to Harris Drive.
+For the Harris Drive parking lot in Torrington [Southern End]; Turn left on Winsted Rd and travel 2.2 miles to Harris Drive.
 The parking lot is on your left.

-The Still River Greenway follows the abandoned rail bed of the New York-New Haven & Hartford RR, Naugatuck Division.
-When complete, the trail will travel 4.9 miles from Willow Rd in Winsted south to the Sinkhole Bridge in Torrington.
+The Sue Grossman; Still River Greenway follows the abandoned rail bed of the New York-New Haven & Hartford RR, Naugatuck Division.
 Another very short rail trail has been developed in the town of Winsted that is worth checking out.
 See; Winsted Rail Trail .